Liksu/api-mid-mock/README.md

 But there is one difference with webpack-dev-server bypass function.
 You cannot return the path to the file to return it as response.
 Please, use `require` or other ways to get the response content and return the content.

+To end the request without body, return `true` from function.

 # Node.js example